susmithamaddi/CayenneArduinoSamples/Connections/ArduinoSerialUSB/README.md

 For Cayenne Dashboard widgets using digital or analog pins this sketch will automatically send data on those pins to the Cayenne server.
 If the widgets use Virtual Channels, data should be sent to those channels using virtualWrites.
-Examples for sending and receiving Virtual Channel data are under the Basics folder.
+Examples for sending and receiving Virtual Pin data are under the Basics folder.

 This requires the use of the Serial USB connection so you cannot use the Serial device for printing messages.
 If you need to print you can use SoftwareSerial and connect another device